Patient Resources

 OSI Connect

-OSI Connect (formerly OSI Hotline) is a free resource for patients who have been diagnosed with osteosarcoma, or suffered a relapse after initial treatment.
+OSI Connect is our free, easy-to-use resource for patients who have been diagnosed with osteosarcoma, or suffered a relapse after initial treatment.
 These events are devastating and overwhelming, and start a desperate pursuit to gain knowledge and understanding.
 Often people turn first to the internet but encounter an avalanche of search results with no way to assess their accuracy, quality, or applicability.
-This resource will help patients, families, and caregivers find answers to their questions from experienced, knowledgeable osteosarcoma expert physicians about all aspects of the disease, including available treatments and possible side effects, as well as helpful advice for getting the most out of your visits with your treating physician.
-OSI Connect is available in English and Spanish.
+This resource helps patients and their families find answers to their questions from an experienced, knowledgeable osteosarcoma physician about all aspects of the disease, including treatment, possible side effects, and advice for getting the most out of your visits with your treating physician.
+Se habla español.

 SEARCH FOR